The 43-unit bachelor of arts in art degree program provides innovative and rigorous majors in studio art and art history/studio art.

 Degree requirements can be found in the current SF State bulletin.

-Please Note: The previous Art History Concentration has been elevated to a B.A. in Art History as of January 2019.
-Students who previously declared a B.A. in Art with a concentration in Art History may continue in the degree as planned.
-If you wish to switch to the B.A. in Art History, simply complete an online Request for Change Major via SF State Gateway/MySFSU.
+The previous Art (Art History)-B.A.
+Concentration has been elevated to the Art History-B.A. major as of January 2019.
+Students who previously declared an Art (Art History)-B.A.
+Concentration may continue in the degree as planned.
+If you wish to switch to the Art History-B.A. major, simply complete an online Request for Change Major via SF State Gateway/MySFSU.
 Please see an Art History advisor if you have any questions.

 Concentration in Studio Art

 The concentration in studio art provides students with the framework to develop their own body of work through a variety of studio experiences supported by knowledge of past and contemporary art-making practices.